In this article:

 The Yellow Wallpaper is one of the most iconic creepy short stories ever written.
 The author, Charlotte Perkins Gilman, describes the inner thoughts of a sick woman whose husband tries to cure her by putting her on a strict no-work routine.

-You’d think having a husband that tells you you don’t have to work would be a dream, but The Yellow Wallpaper reveals the psychosis that eats away at an under-stimulated mind.
+You’d think having a husband who tells you you don’t have to work would be a dream, but The Yellow Wallpaper reveals the psychosis that eats away at an under-stimulated mind.

 In this story, the unnamed female lead slowly becomes more paranoid and anxious the longer she spends inside the room with the yellow wallpaper.